mmdagent-ex/site-doc/content.en/docs/65_buttons.md

 2-image=...
 ```

-The prefix "`1-`" can be replaced with "`2-`", "`3-`" and so on to define multiple conditional buttons.
-A maximum of 9 variants can be defined.
-When the condition is satisfied, the properties defined with the same prefix will be applied.
-Properties not defined with the prefix will remain unchanged.
+The prefix "`1-`" can be replaced with "`2-`", "`3-`" and so on to define multiple conditioned variants.
+Up to 9 variants are supported.
+When a condition matches, the properties with the same prefix are applied; properties not defined with the prefix are left unchanged.